Hoka One One Carbon X Shoe Review

 Luckily our local running store carries them.
-The Carbon X came out in early May during the Project Carbon X in Folsom, California.
+The Hoka Carbon X came out in early May during the Project Carbon X with Jim Walmsley in Folsom, California.
 Ultramarathoners and elite runners debuted the shoe while chasing the 100k and 50-mile world records.

-The Carbon X is designed to be ultra-cushioned while still be very light.
+The Hoka One One Carbon X is designed to be ultra-cushioned while still be very light and a responsive ride.
 It’s intended to be a distance shoe for half marathons, marathons or ultras.

 Like the Cavu (my favorite shoe), I appreciate how the upper is light and simple.
 It’s just a single layer of breathable mesh.
 I wear anywhere between a women’s size 10-11 wide and the women’s 10.5 fits well.
 There is minimal structure to the upper, so your foot floats around.
 Your running shoe should always have space.
 Most “racing shoes” fit much more narrow, so this is the first racer that has plenty of room.

-There is foam both above the plate and below (think of it like a sandwich).
-With the carbon plate, it feels much stiffer than many brands.
 If you love the Hoka Clifton, this is a very different feel.
 If you’ve been running in the Hoka Bondi or the Mach, it will feel more similar but faster.
 The transition is smooth and rolls right through the gait cycle.

 I’ve run tempo runs, easy runs, and workouts.
 Do I feel faster in the shoe?
 Yes.
 Would I race a 5k in it?
-Probably not, but I would be more likely to do a longer race or workout in it.
+Probably not, but I would be more likely to do a longer race or approach half marathon race day in it.
 I am curious to see how the Carbon Rocket compares.

 Finally, to reduce weight in the shoe, there is minimal traction.
 On a typical day with no moisture on the ground, this is fine.
 When it’s rainy or wet, I’m not sure how the shoe would respond without sliding (just like the 4%).

 Debut shoes can be tricky.
 Sometimes, they are fantastic, and sometimes they miss their mark.
-For me, I wouldn’t necessarily say it’s the best for a 5k but do believe for a half marathon or above it’s an excellent option.
+For me, I wouldn’t necessarily say it’s the best for a 5k but do believe for a half marathon or above it’s an excellent option for race day.
 I do feel faster when I run in the shoe.
 Like the Cavu, I appreciate the minimal upper with less seams to irritate the foot.
 I’m curious to see how the carbon plate stacks up against the Vaperfly.

 Races: Nike Fly, Reebok Run fast Pro